 Including your boilerplate in your newsroom makes your life and that of your journalists much easier.
 You can copy it directly onto all your press releases and the journalist can do the same if they’re writing a story about you.

 Using visuals will help your media center to stand out.
-Moreover, images and colours will make your content more enjoyable to engage with.
+Moreover, images and colors will make your content more enjoyable to engage with.

 7) Media mentions

 If you have been interviewed recently, share the interview.
-In the same way, if someone has written a story about your brand, then you should share the story on your newsroom.
+In the same way, if someone has written a story about your brand, then you should share the story in your newsroom.

 Media mentions help give people a big picture of what you do.

 Just as sharing your media mentions is a good idea, so is sharing any awards and accolades you’ve earned recently.
 This contributes to your social proof and generates more trust in your brand.